College of Education Senior Exit Exam

 - Registration Process

-Beginning in Spring 2020, all students will be able to take the exam online from any device with internet connection.
+Since the Spring of 2020, students may take the exam online from any device with internet connection.
 No registration appointments are necessary for online, remote testing.

 - Class Excusal